c-stu/jubilant-funicular/readme.md

-collection of scripts that I have found useful
+collection of scripts that I have found useful over the years